 The Milk Road– Finding a cute coffee shop in a small town can be tough, but Milk Road is not only that but is also veteran-owned.
 They’re known for their Liege-style Belgian waffles and specialty coffee roasted in-house daily.
 4240 Gum Branch Road, Jacksonville, (910) 968-0650

 Kettle Diner– This classic diner serves daily specials, hearty breakfasts, and decadent desserts as they have since opening in the 1960s.
 It’s a favorite of the military community.
-It has reopened after sustaining hurricane damage.
 300 Marine Boulevard, Jacksonville, (910) 455-7739

 Rick’s Restaurant and Sports Bar– This Steelers fan sports bar offers military discounts on their menu of award-winning steaks, fresh seafood, and craft beer.
 Whatever game you’re looking to catch, you’ll likely find it on the televisions here.
 510 Petes Way, Sneads Ferry, (910) 327-2300

-Icehouse Waterfront Restaurant– This restaurant is closed for renovations after the hurricane.
-Set on the Swansboro waterfront, the seafood-heavy menu and live music make this spot a local favorite.
+Icehouse Waterfront Restaurant– Set on the Swansboro waterfront, the seafood-heavy menu and live music make this spot a local favorite.
 Try the seared tuna, shrimp and grits, and North Carolina-brewed beers.
 103 Moore Street, Swansboro, (910) 325-0501